BrianMorse12604/151AGroupProject/README.md

 3. Since being a superhost was found to be our strongest correlating factor, we plotted the distribution of ratings based on superhost against the rating.
 We found that if the host is a superhost, the ratings are much more skewed to have a higher concentration among the 90-100% rating.
 Similarly, if the host is not a super host it is seen that they have slightly more reviews amongst the 20-50% range.
 4.

-#### Milestone 3
+## Milestone 3
-This is the link to the our notebook for our [regression model] (https://github.com/BrianMorse12604/151AGroupProject/blob/main/regression.ipynb) linked in this github.
+This is the link to the our notebook for our [regression model](https://github.com/BrianMorse12604/151AGroupProject/blob/main/regression.ipynb) linked in this github.

+### Observation
 In this model, the only extra preprocessing we did to add to the work done from the previous milestone was to incorporate polynomial features up to degree three and interactions for all of the features that were not binary.
 This was done to experiment with the features that may be important beyond simple linearity without causing too many issues since the recursive feature elimination would be able to remove any added columns that were problematic.

 We did not add this preprocessing directly to the data that other models would use and instead only saved this preprocessing for our regression in case the other models would not benefit from it.
 However, the code is written in a function such that it could easily be incorporated for future models if desired.